 The College of Education and Social Services

-The College of Education and Social Services (CESS) offers undergraduate programs in Human Development and Family Studies (HDFS), Social Work, and Teacher Education (Art, Early Childhood Education, Early Childhood Special Education, Elementary, Middle Level, Music, Physical Education, and Secondary Education).
+The College of Education and Social Services (CESS) offers undergraduate programs in Human Development and Family Studies (HDFS), Individually Designed, Social Work, and Teacher Education (Art, Early Childhood Education, Early Childhood Special Education, Elementary, Middle Level, Music, Physical Education, and Secondary Education).
 First-year students may elect to be Undeclared/Undecided while exploring the above options within the college.
 All programs require coursework in the liberal arts and sciences along with professional preparation through courses and internships in school or community settings.

 Enrolled UVM students wanting to transfer to CESS must complete the online transfer form available on the UVM Registrar's Office website.
 Students enrolled in appropriate programs in other academic units may apply to complete additional teacher licensure requirements for Secondary Education while they remain in their home college/school.